 The Joy of Exploring Plant-Based Foods

-When you regularly try new vegan foods, the ones you like best quickly work their way into your everyday diet.
-So as time goes by, your diet will likely move in a vegan direction without any concerted effort on your part.
-Plenty of current vegans got there by gradually sliding down the plant-based slope.
+All it takes to eat plant-based is to regularly try new vegan foods.
+Inevitably, you’ll discover delicious possibilities that will become part of your everyday diet.
+So, as time goes by, your diet will become dominated by vegan foods without any concerted effort on your part.
+Plenty of current vegans transitioned by sliding down the plant-based slope.

-A number of cute neologisms can inspire you to make meaningful changes without getting caught up in perfectionist thinking: reducetarian, flexitarian, chegan, plant-strong, and even veganish.
-If any of these terms resonates with you, just grab ahold of it and start thinking along those lines as you begin trying more vegetarian and vegan meals.
+A number of cute neologisms can inspire easy-yet-meaningful commitments: reducetarian, flexitarian, chegan, plant-strong, and even veganish.
+If any of these terms resonates with you, just grab ahold of it and start thinking along those lines.

 Why Go Beyond Plant-Based?